jimblizzard/revertafileafterapush-test/newFolder/newFileInNewFolder.md

 This is a new file.
 Revert this one after a push.

+Change 3

-This change should go away. - change 3
+This change should go away. - change 4